-A student shall be given written notification of the charges against him/her by the administrator.
-The student must have the opportunity to appear at an informal hearing before the principal, or assistant principal to challenge the reasons for the intended removal or otherwise to explain his/her actions.
+A student shall be given written notification of the charges against them by the administrator.
+The student must have the opportunity to appear at an informal hearing before the principal, or assistant principal to challenge the reasons for the intended removal or otherwise to explain their actions.
 Students shall be given an opportunity to challenge the charges and present their side of the story.